landinfotech/mycivitas/docs/src/user/manual/sign-up.md

 ![sign up option](./img/sign-up-1.png)

 Welcome to the community!
-The `sign-up` page is the gateway to unlocking a world of possibilities.
+The `SIGN-UP` page is the gateway to unlocking a world of possibilities.
 Whether the user is a seasoned professional or a passionate enthusiast, MyCivitas offers a diverse range of features tailored to meet the user's needs.

-To get started, simply click on the `SIGN UP` button in the top right corner.
+To get started, simply click on the `SIGN-UP` button in the top right corner.
 Once there, the user will find a user-friendly form designed to capture essential details and tailor user experience.

 ## Sign Up Page